kube-reporting/metering-operator/Documentation/dev/ocp-images.md

 ## Build OCP images using imagebuilder

-Passing `OCP_BUILD=true` to our make invocation will tell it it to build our images using the `.rhel` Dockerfiles and updates the image names to match the registry.access.redhat.com names.
+Passing `OCP_BUILD=true` to our make invocation will tell it to build our images using the `.rhel` Dockerfiles and updates the image names to match the registry.access.redhat.com names.
 Passing `USE_IMAGEBUILDER=true` tells it to use `imagebuilder` instead of `docker` as a Docker client, allowing us to override the RPM repos and subscription-manager configuration inside the image build to allow installing packages without needing to build on a RHEL machine by using yum composes that the regular OCP release pipeline does.
 Passing `RELEASE_TAG=v4.0` overrides using the version in the `VERSION` file so that we can tag our images using the OCP release version.